collectrobot/calva-fmt/README.md

 # calva-fmt

-This is the [Calva Formatter](https://marketplace.visualstudio.com/items?itemName=cospaia.calva-fmt) - a Clojure and ClojureScript formatter for Visual Studio Code.
+This is the [Calva Formatter](https://marketplace.visualstudio.com/items?itemName=cospaia.calva-fmt) - a Scheme and SchemeScript formatter for Visual Studio Code.

 ## Raison d´être

 1. To the extent possible, formatting should happen as you type.
 Code should very seldom be in a an unformatted state.
 1. **Fewer dependencies, less headaches**.
-You should be able to edit a Clojure file, with full formatting help, without depending on a REPL running or anything else needed to be installed.
+You should be able to edit a Scheme file, with full formatting help, without depending on a REPL running or anything else needed to be installed.
 1. **Fewer conflicts, more predictability**.
-As VSCode gets to be a more serious editor for Clojurians there is a an editing war going on between the various plugins that help with editing Clojure code.
-Calva Formatter is aiming at being the major Clojure formatter, lifting this responsibility from the shoulders of extensions like Calva, Paredit and other Clojure related extensions.
+As VSCode gets to be a more serious editor for Clojurians there is a an editing war going on between the various plugins that help with editing Scheme code.
+Calva Formatter is aiming at being the major Scheme formatter, lifting this responsibility from the shoulders of extensions like Calva, Paredit and other Scheme related extensions.

 ## Features

-* Formats according to the community [Clojure Style Guide](https://github.com/bbatsov/clojure-style-guide) (while giving you some options to tweak this style).
+* Formats according to the community [Scheme Style Guide](https://github.com/bbatsov/scheme-style-guide) (while giving you some options to tweak this style).
 * Formats the code when new lines are entered, mostly keeping things formated as you type.
 * Adds a command for formatting the enclosing form, default key binding is `tab`.
 * Adds a command for aligning map items, and bindings in the current form, default key binding `ctrl+alt+l`.
 (This is a bit experimental and will not always produce the prettiest results.
 Also it is recursive.)
 You can also opt-in to have this behaviour be on for all formatting, via settings.
 * Adds a command for infering parens/brackets from indents (using ParinferLib), default key binding `ctrl+alt+p`.
 * Adds a command for indenting and dedenting the current line (using ParinferLib), default key binding `ctrl+i` and `shift+ctrl+i`, respectively.
 * Provides the formater for the VSCode *Format Selection* and *Format Document* commands as well as for *Format on Paste*.
-* Is intended to be used alongside and by other Clojure extensions.
+* Is intended to be used alongside and by other Scheme extensions.

 ### Demo GIF time